Programme

 14.40 – 15.20 – Keynote lecture

-Prof. Kristin VERBEKE (KU Leuven, Leuven, Belgium)
+Kristin VERBEKE (KU Leuven, Leuven, Belgium)

 Human intervention and clinical trials with sourdough breads